DoD CAC Setup – Admin Guide

 Before enforcing smart card policies, ensure every user has a CAC paired with their account or that you have an exempt admin account available.
 Failing to do so may result in being locked out of the device.

-• Deploy the profile to all targeted devices.
+) to the appropriate device groups or users in your MDM. - Deploy the profile to all targeted devices.

 Thoroughly test this configuration on a small set of devices before expanding deployment to your entire fleet.
 Confirm that CAC enforcement is working as intended and that users can access their accounts without issue.